WARNING: You are trying to view

 Em G C A7

-The gold and the gray weeds sing look away
+The gold and the gray we'd sing look away

 G D G